Copyright © 2006-2009 Black Hen Farm, Inc. All rights reserved. | Privacy Policy | Terms of Service

 Sometimes we are late to the market if something comes up on the

 farm -- our apologies.
-We no longer are doing the Saturday Westside
+We no longer are doing any Santa Cruz

-eggs in the spring and summer than in the fall and winter.
-If you want
+spring and summer than in the fall and winter.
+If you want to make

 freeze them (see